CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: Species(key, generation)

-    Represents a :term:`species` and contains data about it such as members, fitness, and time stagnating (note: :py:class:`DefaultStagnation` manipulates many of these).
+    Represents a :term:`species` and contains data about it such as members, fitness, and time stagnating.
+    Note: :py:class:`stagnation.DefaultStagnation` manipulates many of these.

     :param int key: Identifier
     :param int generation: Initial generation of appearance